Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Introduction

-Few-step distillation balances computational cost and generation quality \citep{luo2025TDM}.
-Yet, as shown in Fig.~\ref{fig:Schematic_diagram}a, directly applying VSD to few-step distillation \citep{yin2024DMD2} introduces challenges such as increased computational graph depth and higher memory overhead.
-Furthermore, the lack of explicit constraints on intermediate generator steps reduces training stability and leads to suboptimal performance in few-step models.
-To address these issues, \citet{huang2025_self_forcing} proposed a stochastic gradient truncation strategy (SGTS), where multi-step sampling may terminate at a random step and the gradient backpropagation is restricted to the final denoising step (see Fig.~\ref{fig:Schematic_diagram}b).
+Few-step distillation has emerged as a solution to this trade-off, effectively balancing computational cost with the preservation of generative quality and diversity~\cite{luo2025TDM,yin2024DMD2}.
+However, as illustrated in Fig.~\ref{fig:Schematic_diagram}a, directly applying VSD to few-step distillation through multi-step generation presents challenges, including increased computational graph depth and higher memory overhead, which hinders its scalability to larger models and video generation tasks.
+Moreover, the absence of explicit constraints on intermediate generator steps compromises training stability and results in suboptimal performance for few-step models.
+To address these issues, DMD2~\cite{yin2024DMD2} and Self-Forcing \cite{huang2025_self_forcing} introduce a stochastic gradient truncation strategy (SGTS), where few-step backward simulation may terminate at a random step and gradient backpropagation is restricted to the final denoising step (see Fig.~\ref{fig:Schematic_diagram}b).
 This approach improves training convergence and stability by supervising all intermediate steps while enhancing memory efficiency via gradient detachment for non-final steps.
-However, \sgts can terminate sampling after just one step during training, distilling a one-step generator for that iteration.
-Consequently, the generative diversity of few-step generators trained with \sgts is reduced to a level akin to that of one-step generators.
+However, \sgts can terminate backward simulation after only one step during training, essentially distilling a one-step generator for that iteration.
+As a result, the generative diversity and motion dynamics of videos produced by few-step generators trained with \sgts are reduced to levels comparable to those of their one-step generators.